TikTok influencer Shannon Mitchell lost 6 stone and now wants to help others do same

 "Have other motivators around you.
 Have a goal.”

-Shannon, who has started to motivate fellow dieters on TikTok, said she “would love to have met someone like me when I was starting out dieting”.
+Shannon, who motivates fellow dieters on TikTok, said she “would love to have met someone like me when I was starting out dieting”.

 Now Shannon’s weight sits between a svelte 9st and 9st 7lbs.

-She posts healthy eating tips and tricks on TikTok with 48.8K followers.
+She posts healthy eating tips and tricks on TikTok to her followers.

 “Now my comfortable weight is 9 stone I think,” said Shannon.